ssfsx17/sky-islands/core.md

 Rating 40 - **Ironbody III** - Supercedes and replaces Ironbody I and II.
 Add half of your Power Level to your physical evasion and physical armor ratings while not wearing any armor or shields.

 Rating 60 - **Ironbody IV** - Supercedes and replaces Ironbody I, II, and III.
-Add your Power Level to your physical evasion and physical armor armor ratings while not wearing any armor or shields.
+Add your Power Level to your physical evasion and physical armor ratings while not wearing any armor or shields.

 ### Shields